jwoytowicz/dynamic_greenhouse_gas_budget/README.md

 Here you can find additional calculations for the paper "Determination of a dynamic top-down greenhouse gas budget for buildings in Germany" from Woytowicz J, Stöckle L, Präger L & Lang W (2025).

 The calculations are done with python and different libraries [1,2].
 Germany is used as a case study.
-The

 The calculations are structured in the folders as follows:
 1) "01_static budget determination" calculates a static budget for the operational and embodied greenhouse gas emissions.